kkew3/jieba.vim/README.md

 ```vim
 Plug 'kkew3/jieba.vim', { 'tag': 'v1.0.4', 'do': './build.sh' }
 ```

+where `./build.sh` is used to download precompiled shared library.
+Local compilation will be attempted only if the shared library cannot be found.

 Though not always necessary, user may need to adjust the pyo3 python ABI in `pythonx/Cargo.toml` under the plugin directory after downloading the plugin, in order to match with the python3 version vim is compiled against.
 The vim's python3 version may be checked by the following command at terminal: